cockroachdb/docs/cockroachcloud/free-faqs.md

 ### What is CockroachCloud Free?

 CockroachCloud Free delivers free CockroachDB clusters for you and your organization.
-It is a managed instance of CockroachDB that also removes the friction of initial cluster sizing and auto-scales based on your application traffic.
-While we have eliminated the concept of nodes for you, there will be an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.
+It is a managed instance of CockroachDB that removes the friction of initial cluster sizing and auto-scales based on your application traffic.
+There is an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.

 ### Do I have to pay for CockroachCloud Free?

+No, you do not have to pay anything.
 CockroachCloud Free is free forever.

 ### What can I use CockroachCloud Free for?